Dairy Analytics

 • Corn - Corn stalks are a cost effective means of ration for lactating cows, or those ready to produce milk; acknowledging this, it is important for producers to exercise caution when using corn stalks as ration and not add them at excessive inclusion rates.

-• Wheat – Traditionally, the milling of wheat produces flour for both human and animal consumption.
-Wheat becomes an attractive feed ingredient for the cattle, swine, and poultry industries when the price gap between corn and wheat shrinks.
-Both Hard Winter Wheat, which is generally high in protein, and Soft Winter Wheat-- usually lower in common protein -- serve well as dairy feed.
+• Wheat – The process of grinding wheat into flour produces both human and animal food.
+Wheat becomes a desirable feed component for the cattle, swine, and poultry industries when the price difference between corn and wheat decreases.
+Both Hard Winter Wheat, which typically has high protein content, and Soft Winter Wheat--usually lower in protein-- work well as feed for dairy animals.

 • Soybeans - Incorporating soybeans and their byproducts in the rations for dairy cattle is a fairly common practice.
 Soybeans are an excellent source of essential amino acids and they fit into any type of forage-based ration.
 Soybeans, when properly heat treated, can provide additional rumen undegradable protein (RUP) and fat; soybeans that have not been heated serve as a source of degradable and soluble protein.